marcj/TypeRunner/README.md

 $ make
 ```

-Now you find in the build folder some binaries you can execute.
+Binaries are created in the build folder, which can now be executed.